Eyes Without a Face (song): Background

 I started to use "Eyes Without a Face" as a possible title/lyric/chorus for the song.
 I began to write words that, in some disguised form, spoke about my life in New York and a relationship gone wrong, on the edge of disintegrating into madness.
 Perhaps I was reflecting on my own touring infidelities.
 In a way, those [types of relationships] can leave you feeling soulless, especially if you're already in a relationship that you value but are degrading by looking elsewhere for additional sexual kicks.

-In the studio, Idol told guitarist Steve Stevens about the melody, lyrics and basic structure.
+In the studio, Idol gave guitarist Steve Stevens the melody, lyrics and basic structure.
 Stevens fleshed it out with a revolving four-chord pattern (Emaj7–C#m–G#m–B).
 Stevens then came up with a hard rock guitar riff in the middle of the song.
-Idol said he improvised some rap verses over the riff because "rap was everywhere in New York at the time, in all the discos and clubs, so it made sense after my croon to start talking streetwise over Steve's supersonic barrage of sound."
+Idol improvised rap verses over the riff because "rap was everywhere in New York at the time, in all the discos and clubs, so it made sense after my croon to start talking streetwise over Steve's supersonic barrage of sound."

-Idol's then-girlfriend Perri Lister sings backing vocals during the chorus, repeating the French phrase "Les yeux sans visage" ("Eyes without a face"), the original title of the horror film.
+Idol's then-girlfriend Perri Lister sings backing vocals during the chorus, repeating the French phrase "Les yeux sans visage" ("Eyes without a face"), the original title of the film.

 Idol wanted a prominent bass guitar part reminiscent of reggae.
-He and Stevens had trouble with this part of the song until they met bassist Sal Cuevas, a New York musician best known for working in salsa music and Broadway bands, who performed the part to their satisfaction.
+He and Stevens had trouble with this part of the song until they met bassist Sal Cuevas, a New York musician best known for working in salsa music and on Broadway, who performed the part to their satisfaction.

 Critical reception

-Cashbox said that the song is "more subdued" and "more sensitive" than Idol's previous single "Rebel Yell" and features "a silky acoustic guitar backdrop and a probing melodic bass line" by Puerto Rican New Yorker session bassist Sal Cuevas.
+Cashbox called the song "more subdued" and "more sensitive" than Idol's previous single "Rebel Yell" and noted "a silky acoustic guitar backdrop and a probing melodic bass line".

-In a retrospective review of the single, AllMusic journalist Donald A. Guarisco praised the song and wrote: "The music plays against the dark tone of the lyrics with a ballad-styled melody comprised [sic] yearning verses that slowly build emotion and a quietly wrenching chorus that relieves the emotional tension in a cathartic manner."
+In a retrospective review of the single, AllMusic journalist Donald A. Guarisco wrote: "The music plays against the dark tone of the lyrics with a ballad-styled melody comprised [sic] yearning verses that slowly build emotion and a quietly wrenching chorus that relieves the emotional tension in a cathartic manner."

 Music video

-The video was released in June 1984 and subsequently nominated for MTV Video Music Awards for "Best Editing" and "Best Cinematography".
+The video was released in June 1984 and subsequently nominated for MTV Video Music Awards for Best Editing and Best Cinematography.
 It was shot over an exhausting three-day period on a set with fog machines, lighting, and fire sources.
 Immediately after the shoot, Idol flew to perform in Arizona, where he discovered that his contact lenses had fused to his eyeballs, attributing it to the harsh video shoot and dry plane air.
 He was taken to a hospital where the lenses were removed and his eyes bandaged for three days, until his scraped corneas grew back.